gaenseklein/slidenotes/tutorials/chart.md

 ---
 ## different chart-types: pie

-as the example before does not make any sense to a pie lets just bake a pie.
+the example before does not make any sense for a pie, so let's just bake a pie.

 +++layout:left
 ##recipe